Pile 'Em High or Keep It Low: How Many Pillows Should You Sleep With?

 -

-Experts recommend sleeping with 1 pillow under your head.
+Most sleep experts recommend sleeping with one pillow under your head.
 However, your pillow needs to suit your sleeping position and other factors.
-Consider using more if you need additional support for different body parts.

 -

-How many sleeping pillows you use matters because the correct amount ensures spinal alignment, eases pressure points and keeps you comfortable as you sleep.
+The correct amount of pillow ensures proper spinal alignment and relieves pressure points.
 Using an incorrect number of pillows can cause joint or muscle discomfort.

 -

-It is recommended that side sleepers use two pillows: one to support the head and another positioned between the knees.
+Side sleepers can benefit from two pillows: one to support the head and another between the knees.

 -

-Back sleepers should use 2 pillows: one placed beneath the head and another positioned under the knees.
+Back sleepers can consider using two pillows: one beneath the head and another under the knees.

 -

-Stomach sleepers should sleep with 1 thin pillow under the head.
-Placing a slim pillow beneath the pelvis helps with proper spine alignment.
-Another option is to go pillow-less.
+Stomach sleepers should sleep with a thin, single pillow under the head.
+A slim pillow beneath the pelvis helps with proper spine alignment.

 -